This article is a detailed guide that shows you how to 3D print PETG filament like the pros.

 While PETG filament doesn’t necessarily require part cooling, it does help greatly with model quality.
 To reduce printing defects and stringing, your cooling rate should be very high.
 Where as, low cooling (30-50%) will improve strength because of better layer adhesion due to previous layers melting into one another.

 You should decide the cooling rate based on the application and final usage of the printed model.
-How beautiful or well the final model will turn out is determined by cooling rate..
+How beautiful or well the final model will turn out is determined by the cooling rate.

 The cooling rate of 70-100% helps eliminate print defects such as stringing and renders the model’s details in a well detail.